nemanjan00/rf-basics/pres.md

 I will hit these tuning forks a bit, maybe it will wake me up...

 Wait, I hit just one, why is other one shaking too?

+Resonance:

+ * Object *likes to oscillate* at certain frequency

+    * Takes maximum of energy in that frequency

+    * Transmits maximum of energy at that frequency